Marianna Tabain

-Marianna Tabain (born 19 October 1992) is an Australian professional footballer who last played for Australian W-League team Perth Glory.
+Marianna Tabain (born 19 October 1992) is an Australian professional soccer and futsal player.

 Personal life

 Tabain was born in Sydney, New South Wales.
 Tabain's family derives from the island of Korčula, Croatia.

 Club career

 Cockburn City

 Tabain started her junior playing career at Cockburn City in Spearwood.

 Western Knights

 In 2005, Tabain moved from Cockburn City to play for Croatian club Western Knights, in Mosman Park.
 After a few seasons at Western Knights, Tabain was identified to be a part of the Football West National Training Centre, the Western Australian State Team and the Western Australian Institute of Sport program before moving to Perth Glory.

 Perth Glory, 2008–2014

 Tabain debuted for Perth Glory at the age of 15 in the inaugural season of the Australian Westfield W-League.
 Tabain won the 2009 W-League Goal of the Year Award for a goal in Round 9 against Adelaide United.

 On the 15th of November 2014, Perth Glory became Minor Premiers at Ashfield Reserve.
 Tabain spent eight seasons at Perth Glory before moving to play for Melbourne City.
 During her time at Perth, Tabain was nominated for W-League Goal of the Year Award on numerous occasions.
 Tabain also took out the Golden Boot award for Perth in 2009.